As an Amazon Associate, I earn from qualifying purchases.

 - Prepare a large mixing bowl with ice water.

-- Whether you are steaming in a pressure cooker or on the stove, transfer cooked beets with a slotted spoon to the ice water.
+- Using a slotted spoon, remove beets from the pot and place them in the ice water.
 Allow them to sit for 3 minutes, and then drain into a strainer.

 - You may leave the beets whole, cut them in half, or into slices.